 What are RRP enforcement procedures?

-CCB and OHA have enforcement authority under Oregon ORS 431A.355 to suspend, revoke or modify a certification to perform lead-based paint activities or renovation if the holder of the certification fails to comply with state or federal statutes or regulations related to lead-based paint.
+OHA have enforcement authority under Oregon ORS 431A.355 to suspend, revoke or modify a certification to perform lead-based paint activities or renovation if the holder of the certification fails to comply with state or federal statutes or regulations related to lead-based paint.
 Certified Firms and Renovators in Oregon found to be non-compliant may be liable for civil penalties of up to $5,000 per violation, per day.
+CCB has similar enforcement authority for contractors under ORS 701.

 To file a complaint or report a possible violation of the RRP Rule involving a CCB licensed contractor: